Force over Distance: Chapter 15

 Young woke to the crash of metal on metal.

-“Oh for fuck’s sake," Rush shouted, as he sent one of his crutches hurtling into the wall.
+“Oh for fuck’s sake.”
+Rush sent a crutch hurtling into the bulkhead.
 “Seventeen minutes is too short.”
 He spun to face the bed.
 “Hold out your hand,” he demanded.

 “Are you crazy?”
 Young growled.

-“Getting there,” Rush said grimly, half climbing over the bed to seize Young's left hand and turn it over.
+“Getting there,” Rush said grimly, climbing over the bed to seize Young's left hand and turn it over.
 He placed his own left hand, palm up, next to Young’s.
-Rush had a small cut at the base of his palm and, Young noticed, had somehow managed to lose his wrist braces.
+Rush had a small cut at the base of his palm.
+Somehow, he’d managed to lose his wrist braces.

 “I knew it,” Rush murmured incomprehensibly.